Five tips to make the best first impression in interviews

 As you know, personal assistant jobs are so much more than what’s listed in the job description.
 Having a better understanding of their personalities is likely to give you a better insight into whether or not you’d be comfortable working for them.
 If the fit doesn’t feel right, you might need to weigh up the pros and cons of the other aspects of the role.

-Having a greater insight into the other PAs’ perceived successes affords you a glimpse of what they deem to be positive.
+Having a greater insight into the other PAs’ personality traits and perceived successes affords you a glimpse of what they deem to be positive.
 If you’re very lucky, their successes will be things that you already do and know back-to-front!

 This will give you a better understanding of any knowledge gaps you might have, or an opportunity to let them know you have experience in what they’re using!
 Knowing their use of tech also gives you a sneak peek into how innovative the business is, in that regard.